ankurk91/bandwidth-notification-channel/README.md

 BANDWIDTH_API_SECRET=
 BANDWIDTH_FROM=
 ```
+The `from` option is the phone number that your messages will be sent from.

 ## Usage
 Now you can use the Bandwidth channel in your `via()` method inside the notification class: